sohamkamani/nightwatch-demo/README.md

+# Nightwatch demo

-## Demo code for automating and running tests using nightwatch.js
+>Sample code for automating and running tests using nightwatch.js

 To run this demo :